ServiceInnovationLab/korerorero-mouth-shapes/README.md

 Use the docker instructions above.
 It's a whole thing to set up this environment on your local machine.

-Visit <http://localhost:3000/> and you should see the Rhubarb version installed.
+Once you have the docker image running, visit <http://localhost:3000/> and you should see the Rhubarb version installed.

 ## Development